Prince Karl Franz of Prussia

-Prince Karl Franz Josef Wilhelm Friedrich Eduard Paul of Prussia (15 December 1916 – 23 January 1975) was the only child of Prince Joachim of Prussia and his wife Princess Marie-Auguste of Anhalt.
-He was also the grandson of Wilhelm II, German Emperor.
+Prince Karl Franz Josef Wilhelm Friedrich Eduard Paul of Prussia (15 December 1916 – 23 January 1975) was the only child of Prince Joachim of Prussia and Princess Marie-Auguste of Anhalt.
+He was also a grandson of Wilhelm II, German Emperor.

 Early life

 Prince Karl Franz was born on 15 December 1916 in Potsdam.
-He was the only child born to Prince Joachim of Prussia by his wife Princess Marie-Auguste of Anhalt.
-Karl Franz was the Emperor's fourth grandchild to be born since World War I began; he was consequently very young when Hohenzollern fortunes fell.
-His grandfather abdicated in 1918, and his father Prince Joachim committed suicide in 1920.
+He was the only child born to Prince Joachim of Prussia and Princess Marie-Auguste of Anhalt and was the Emperor's fourth grandchild to be born since World War I began; he was consequently very young when Hohenzollern fortunes fell.
+His grandfather abdicated in 1918, and his father, Prince Joachim, committed suicide in 1920.
 At the time of his grandfather's abdication, Prince Karl Franz was twelfth in line of succession to the German and Prussian thrones.

-After his father's suicide, Karl Franz was taken into custody by his paternal uncle Prince Eitel Friedrich of Prussia.
+After his father's suicide, Karl Franz was taken into custody by his paternal uncle, Prince Eitel Friedrich of Prussia.
 As the legal head of the House of Hohenzollern, he claimed this right because Emperor Wilhelm had issued an edict placing Hohenzollern powers in Eitel's hands.
 This was later declared to have been illegal, and his mother was given full custody of him in 1921.
 She was given this right despite the fact that she had run away from her husband and that there had been numerous servants testifying against her.
 Eitel's defence had also stated that Marie-Auguste was not a fit person for Karl Franz's guardianship.
 Marie-Auguste went to court however and made a plea that she was heartbroken, which may have helped win the case for her.

 In 1922, Marie-Auguste sued ex-Emperor Wilhelm for financial support that had been promised in her and Joachim's marriage contract.
 Wilhelm's attorney argued that the House of Hohenzollern laws were no longer valid, and therefore there was no obligation to support her.

 In 1926, his mother remarried to Johannes-Michael, Baron von Loën.
 They were divorced in 1935.

 In World War II, Karl Franz served as a lieutenant in an armoured car division, and at one point was stationed on the Polish front.
 He was awarded the Iron Cross.

 Marriages

 First

-On 5 October 1940, Karl Franz married Princess Henriette Hermine Wanda Ida Luise of Schönaich-Carolath.
-She was a daughter of Princess Hermine Reuss of Greiz, who had been the second wife of Karl Franz's grandfather Emperor Wilhelm II since 1922 (Henriette was thus Kaiser Wilhelm's stepdaughter).
+On 1 October 1940, Karl Franz married Princess Henriette Hermine Wanda Ida Luise of Schönaich-Carolath.
+She was the daughter of Princess Hermine Reuss of Greiz, who had been the second wife of Karl Franz's grandfather Emperor Wilhelm II since 1922 (Henriette was thus Kaiser Wilhelm's stepdaughter).
 Held at Wilhelm's private residence without much ceremony, he and Hermine attended the ceremony, as did a few other guests.
 The Mayor of Doorn performed the ceremony.